-Frank Sinatra’s ‘Come Dance with Me!’ is an album arranged and conducted by Billy May and recorded between December 9 and 23, 1958.
+Frank Sinatra’s ‘Come Dance with Me!’ is an album arranged and conducted by Billy May, recorded between December 9 and 23, 1958 and released in 1959 By Capitol.

 Track Listing : 1.Come Dance With Me (Sammy Cahn, Jimmy Van Heusen) – 02:31 .
 2.Something’S Gotta Give (Johnny Mercer) – 02:38 .
 3.Just In Time (Jule Styne, Betty Comden, Adolph Green) – 02:24 .
 4.Dancing In The Dark (Arthur Schwartz, Howard Dietz) – 02:26 .
 5.Too Close For Comfort (Jerry Bock, Larry Holofcener, George Weiss) – 02:34 .
 6.I Could Have Danced All Night (Alan Jay Lerner, Frederick Loewe) – 02:40 .
 7.Saturday Night (Is The Loneliest Night Of The Week) (Cahn, Styne) – 01:54 .
 8.Day In, Day Out (Rube Bloom, Johnny Mercer) – 03:25 .
 9.Cheek To Cheek (Irving Berlin) – 03:06 .
 10.Baubles, Bangles & Beads (Robert Wright, George Forrest) – 02:46 .
 11.The Song Is You (Jerome Kern, Oscar Hammerstein Ii) – 02:43 .
 12.The Last Dance (Sammy Cahn, Jimmy Van Heusen) – 02:11